Aeldrion/Iris/README.md

 #### Output

-The `result` of this function is the distance (in blocks, rounded up) before an obstacle is hit, or 0 if no block or entity is found before the maximum recursion depth is reached.
+The `result` of this function is the distance (in micrometers) before an obstacle is hit, or 0 if no block or entity is found before the maximum recursion depth is reached.

 The `success` is 1 if a block or entity was hit, 0 otherwise.